alkurbatov/dotfiles/man/emacs_keys.md

 C-s - start incremental search in the area after the cursor.
 C-s C-s - repeat last forward incremental search.
-M-s w - start incermental search by exact word.
+M-s w - start incremental search by exact word.
 C-s C-w - start incremental search by part of the text from the cursor's position to the end of the word.
 C-s C-y - start incremental search by part of the text from the cursor's position to the end of the line.
 C-s M-y - search by the cut text (use M-p and M-n to cycle through criteria).
 C-r - start incremental search in the area before the cursor.
-C-r C-r - repeat last bacward incremental search.
+C-r C-r - repeat last backward incremental search.
 (during search) C-s - next match.
 (during search) DEL - previous match.